Menu

 Remark: נָעִים is not plural; the plural of נָעִים would be נְעִימִים

-If you're trying to be polite, don't forget to add something line "Sir", or "my Lady", as mentioned above.
+If you're trying to be polite, don't forget to add something like "Sir", or "my Lady", as mentioned above.

-Well, although it's not exactly greeting, but for "Sweet dreams" we say in Hebrew:
+Well, although it's not exactly a greeting, for "Sweet dreams" we say in Hebrew:

-What about saying "have a good night" as farewell?
-Let's keep this as possible topic for the next article.
+What about saying "have a good night" as a farewell?
+Let's keep this as a possible topic for the next article.

 5. What's going on?

-You may also say "ma kore itkha" (m) / "ma kore itakh" - literally it's "what's going on with you?" - but this phrase in English might sound rather like "what's wrong with you?"
-The Hebrew phrase "ma kore itkha?" may be use both as greeting or (with slightly different voice, huh) as "what's wrong" phrase too.
+You may also say "ma kore itkha" (m) / "ma kore itakh" - it literally means "what's going on with you?" - but this phrase in English might sound rather like "what's wrong with you?"
+The Hebrew phrase "ma kore itkha?" may be used both as a greeting or (with a slightly different tone) as a "what's wrong" phrase too.

 6. How's everything?